LEinfeldt/LBS-Engine/README.md

     - `zoom`: Value between 0 and 18 (0 = mininmal zoom, 18 = maximum zoom)

 #### Modify the displayed data
-- Go to the file `src/data_components/layers.json`
+- Go to the file `src/data_components/layers.json` (containing sample data as an example)
 - Edit the file with your layers
     - Each layer must be a `json` Object wrapped in `{}`
     - Each layer can be one of eigther `marker` or `route`